Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 4. Top with the rest of the potato mixture and cheese and bake!

-I find these delicious cheesy potatoes go particularly well with:
+I find they go particularly well with:

 • a slow-cooked meat with a rich gravy, like lamb shanks.